cloudflare/next-on-pages/.changeset/strange-pianos-fry.md

 ---
-'@cloudflare/next-on-pages': minor
+'@cloudflare/next-on-pages': patch
 ---

-allow next-on-pages applications to be built using `yarn pnp`
+clarify that Yarn Plug'n'Play can't be used simply because not supported by vercel